 We are a public utility holding company that is predominantly a regulated electric and gas utility and a nuclear generation business.
 Our business plan focuses on achieving growth by allocating capital primarily toward regulated investments in an effort to continue to improve the sustainability and predictability of our business, while focusing on modernizing our energy infrastructure, improving reliability and resilience, increasing energy efficiency and delivering cleaner energy to meet customer expectations and be well aligned with public policy objectives.
-You can find a more comprehensive discussion of our 2023 business and financial performance in our 2023 Annual Report on Form 10-K. See Appendix A for a complete list of items excluded from Net Income in the determination of non-GAAP Operating Earnings.
+You can find a more comprehensive discussion of our 2024 business and financial performance in our 2024 Annual Report on Form 10-K. The decrease in Net Income in 2024 was primarily driven by MTM activity, as indicated in Appendix A. See Appendix A for a complete list of items excluded from Net Income in the determination of non-GAAP Operating Earnings.